-Most of the seating at the Mat Franco Las Vegas show are bar stools.
-They’re pretty comfortable as they have a decent amount of padding.
-Some bar stools also have a table in front of them.
-These are great if you want to have a place to put your drinks or belongings.
+Most of the seating at the show is bar stools.
+They’re pretty comfortable, as they have a decent amount of padding.
+Some seats also have a table in front of them.
+These are great if you want a place to put your drinks or belongings.

-The best seats in the house are in the first few rows of the theater.
+The best seats in the house are in the first few rows.
 Here you’ll find plush, oversized chairs and booths.
-So if you want to see the show in luxury, these are worth checking out.
+So if you want to see the production in luxury, these are worth checking out.

-Overall, if I had to make a seating recommendation, I’d say anywhere in the preferred or premium sections are fantastic.
+Overall, if I had to make a seating recommendation, I’d say anywhere in the preferred or premium sections is fantastic.

 What’s The Show Like?

-Not only is he self-taught, but he’s super laid-back and will change things up as he goes.
-He also involves the audience in his acts which creates a lot of unplanned comedic moments.
-This guarantees that you’ll never get the same show twice!
+Not only is he self-taught, but he’s super laid-back and changes things up as he goes.
+He also involves the audience in his acts, which creates a lot of unplanned comedic moments.

 Mat tells personal stories throughout his performance as well.
-So you’ll get to hear all about how he started as a youngster and would practice every day, recording himself on VHS.
-You’ll even get to see him trying to turn a bird into a glove at just 14 years old.
+So you’ll get to hear about how he started as a youngster and would practice daily.
+You’ll even see him trying to turn a bird into a glove at 14 years old!

-But what’ll likely surprise you the most is how funny Mat is – he’s a serious hoot!
+But what’ll likely surprise you the most is how funny Mat is!
 He had me laughing almost the entire time.

 The following are just a few of my favorite acts from the night I went.
-In addition to these, you’ll also get to see a cell phone disappear and a guest win a lifetime supply of Top Ramen.
-And Mat uses his masterful storytelling skills to take you on a hilarious pub adventure.
+In addition to these, you’ll watch a cell phone disappear and a guest win a lifetime supply of Top Ramen.

-Additionally, Mat debuts his newest trick that he came up with during the shutdown.
-He had a lot of time on his hands and wondered if he could make something that was already invisible disappear.
+Additionally, Mat debuts his newest trick.
 So get ready to see how he makes two unseen things trade places!

 3 Card Monte